rsca7213/express-ts-test/README.md

   `npm run test`

+- To only run unit tests

+  `npm run test:unit`

+- To only run integration tests

+  `npm run test:integration`

+- To only run end-to-end tests

+  `npm run test:e2e`

 ## 📃 Reading the OpenAPI documentation (Swagger UI)

 - To read the OpenAPI documentation, first start the API in development mode